billythekid07/pbdaa-health-vs-covid/README.md

 **#### Yuejia Tong Final Project Steps:**
 IMPORTANT: In addition to my dataset, my analytics will also require a secondary dataset that is cleaned by Charlie Sun.
 Please follow his data ingest and ETL code instructions to obtain the national world-happiness-2019 dataset.
 Finally, my dataset, which you can obtain by following the steps below, will also be used in Charlie’s analytics.

-1. Data ingestion
+1. Data ingestion.
 Follow the steps described in the pdf which is located at "/data_ingest/covid-19/steps_to_ingest.pdf" to get access the data, and put it on HDFS under the directory "user/NetID". !!!: Note that my original data ingestion steps put the data to the directory "user/NetID/pbdaa_project" instead, but later when I simplify and reexecute the program I mistakenly put it directly under my NetID directory so I will continue with this location "user/NetID" from now on.

 2. Data Cleaning
     a.
 Use SCP to transfer the source codes (located at "/etl_code/covid-19/") from local laptop to NYU dumbo.
     b.
 Now compile the source code to run the MapReduce programs by typing following commands:
         i. java -version
         ii. yarn classpath
         iii. javac -classpath `yarn classpath` -d .
+CleanMapper.java
-CleanMapper.java iv. javac -classpath `yarn classpath` -d .
+        iv. javac -classpath `yarn classpath` -d .
 CleanReducer.java
         v. javac -classpath `yarn classpath`:. -d .
+Clean.java
-Clean.java vi. jar -cvf Clean.jar *.class
+        vi. jar -cvf Clean.jar *.class
         vii. hadoop jar Clean.jar Clean /user/NetID/country_wise_latest.csv /user/NetID/CleanResult
 	c.
 The result data is just the "part-r-00000" file which will be used later.

 3. Profiling the dataset.
 The steps are similar to Data cleaning, and the source codes reside in the location "/profiling_code/covid-19".

 4. To get the cleaned version of World Happiness data, you can follow Charlie's Data Cleaning Step to get it.
 I personally get the data from him via email, but eventually this data is renamed by me to "happiness2019.csv" and put to HDFS under the directory "user/NetID/pbdaa_project/Input1".

 5. Follow the steps described in "/ana_code/analytics_YuejiaTong.pdf" to conduct the analytics.
 We end with 8 plots.